codeInConf/HERo/README.md

 # HRVN: Fake News Differs From the Truth in Writing Style Detecting Fake News by Hierarchical Recursive Neural Networks

-The implementation of HRVB in our paper: Fake News Differs From the Truth in Writing Style Detecting Fake News by Hierarchical Recursive Neural Networks
+The implementation of HRVN in our paper: Fake News Differs From the Truth in Writing Style Detecting Fake News by Hierarchical Recursive Neural Networks

 ## Require
 PyTorch >= 1.9.1